JimD325/reading-notes/Day8.md

 For in statement iterates a specified variable over all the enumerable properties of an object.

 For...of statement creates a loop iterating over iterable objects, invoking a custome iteration hook with statements to be executed for the value of each distince proiperty.

+**lecture Notes:**

+Loops: We are going to focus on while, do while, and for loops.

+While Loop: much like an if statement or a function, starts with the word while(condition){}
+//as loong as conidtion is met, code block will run
+ex:

+letn number =1;
+while(number <5){
+    console.log(number);
+};
+This would create an infinite loop

+so we do:

+letn number =1;
+while(number <5){
+    number = number +1;
+    console.log(number);
+};

+could also do number ++ instead of number = number +1, that is an incremental of one.

+Return vs Consol log

+Return actually returns the value back to someone, the console log just displays the answer.

+While loops are basically if statements, just with multiple iterations.

+Do while:

+Rarely used in every day development because there are other ways to do it, but there is utility in games or user interactions.
+Do while loops guaruntees you at least one iteration.

+let answer = ""
+d{
+let answer = prompt("how many cats does amanda have?");
+}while(answer != "2")

+For Loops:

+**One of the most fundamental tools you have as a developer**

+You need to know these, not an uncommon interview question to write down a for loop on a white board.
+Useful if you know you only want to give a few attempts to get the right answer, or how many items are in a list.

+there are three parameters (all separated by a semi colon ;)

+**p 1 is declaring the variable and setting its value**

+**p 2 is the condition that must be met for the loop to run**

+**p 3 declare what happens to the variable after each iteration.**

+must have exactly 3 parameters for the for loop to be run

+for(let bananna = 0; bananna < 5; bananna++){
+    console.log(bananna);
+}

+typically they use i instead of a actual variable name. thats because with the variable being declared inside of the for loop, it doesnt exist outside of the for loop.